A novelist can be accused of many things, but innocence hardly seems likely.

 “Yeah, I really liked your book,” the friend said.

-Why was I shocked?
-Hadn’t I sold it to him?
+But, hadn’t I sold it to him?

 How did she know?